James Tucker career advice, algorithum, analytics...

-According to a recent Raconteur report in The Times on the future of procurement, the job of a CPO does not feature widely in children’s lists of the top ten things they want to do when they grow up.
+According to a recent Raconteur report in The Times on , the job of a CPO does not feature widely in children’s lists of the top ten things they want to do when they grow up.
 Hardly surprising I hear you say, but a CPO is arguably one of the most varied and challenging jobs in business – especially given the evolving nature of the discipline and the changing skills that are needed to deliver robust and value-adding procurement strategies.

 CPO skill sets

 According to , the skills needed by a CPO have changed exponentially.
 The advent of AI means that they have to be completely up to speed with data analytics, understand the mechanics of risk, be an expert in international geography and, crucially, appreciate and empathise with the concept of ethical sourcing through the supply chain.
 Against this backdrop, the discipline is consequently beginning to attract talent from non-traditional backgrounds.
 According to the Times report, top academics who worked at CERN on the Hadron Collider are now working in procurement and using their algorithmic expertise in a different context – the same algorithms which were developed for CERN are now helping supermarkets estimate precise numbers of fresh foods to order on specific days and then automatically placing those orders.

 The Cambridge Analytica debacle has brought data privacy right to the top of the business agenda.
 With large parts of the procurement process now being automated and new regulations demanding transparency and traceability, we’ve seen a rise in the use of blockchain technology which can maintain a secure record of every transaction.
 In fact, according to Work Futures, a procurement supply chain automation consultancy, Maersk and IBM are predicting that their new blockchain platform will save the shipping sector billions of dollars a year – a clear signal that an understanding of new and evolving technology will continue to be important.